Managing StarLeaf advancedLast updated January 4, 2021

 - Dynamic bandwidth support

 - Proxy support

 You can join a StarLeaf meeting within a web browser using Click-to-Call, even if you do not have video meeting equipment.
 Video calling within a browser is sometimes known as WebRTC (Web Real-Time Communication).

 Click-to-Call allows you to:

-- dial in to a StarLeaf meeting from a web browser
+- join a StarLeaf meeting from a web browser

-- dial any StarLeaf endpoint from a web browser.
+- call any StarLeaf endpoint from a web browser.
 This includes StarLeaf room systems, StarLeaf app, and any H.323 or SIP endpoint that is registered to the StarLeaf platform

 - create a link in your email signature which launches a browser ready to call you (if you have a StarLeaf account)

 You can also create links to allow video calls to anyone in your organization from your web sites or applications.
 For more information, go to Browser Click-to-Call links.

 Click-to-Call is only supported on Windows and macOS devices.

 The following StarLeaf meeting features are not supported in browsers:

 - Raise hand in Spotlight meetings